Ronnie Allen: West Bromwich Albion

 He became the club's top-scorer for a fifth and final time in 1955–56, hitting the net 17 times.
 Allen's transfer record was broken in March 1956, when the club paid Fulham £25,000 for Bobby Robson.
 The club reached the FA Cup semi-finals again in 1956–57, only to lose out to eventual winners Aston Villa, following a replay.
 Albion managed to improve their league form in 1957–58, finishing fourth, as Robson and Derek Kevan's strike partnership replaced that of Allen's and Nicholls'.
 Though Nicholls departed, Allen remained a key member of the first-team, as West Brom finished fifth in 1958–59; he further enhanced his legendary status at Albion by scoring the equaliser late in the game against Aston Villa to send Albion's biggest rivals down.
 New manager Gordon Clark led West Brom to a fourth-place finish in 1959–60, which was followed by a tenth-place finish in 1960–61.

 He scored a total of 234 goals in 458 appearances for West Brom, making him the second-highest scorer in the club's history, behind Tony Brown.
 This record also makes him eighth in the club's all-time appearance charts.

 Crystal Palace

-Allen was sold on to Crystal Palace for a £4,500 fee in May 1961.
+Allen was sold to Crystal Palace for a £4,500 fee in May 1961.
 Under Arthur Rowe's stewardship, the "Glaziers" finished 1961–62 15th in the Third Division.
 Dick Graham then took the reins for the rest of Allen's time at Selhurst Park, as the club struggled in mid-table in 1962–63, only to win promotion as runners-up in 1963–64.
 Although his appearances in 1963–64 were restricted by injury (to 27), he was officially captain of the side that season.
 After scoring a Second Division goal in 1964–65, he became the only player to score a Football League goal in the first twenty consecutive seasons of post-war football.
 He left Crystal Palace in March 1965 at 36, having scored 34 goals in 100 league games for the club.